 Palisades State Park

-Corson gauge corridor
+Corson gauge area

 A downstream reference area where the official gauge helps decide whether the lower creek has enough shape to fish.